-- Router R1 replies with an EIGRP acknowledgement packet informing Router R2 about the confirmation of receiving the update of the routing information.
+- Router R1 replies with an EIGRP acknowledgment packet informing Router R2 about the confirmation of receiving the update of the routing information.

 - Router R1 sends an EIGRP update to Router R2 advertising the routes in its topology table, except route learned from Router R2.